the-rachel/styles/README.md

 ## Seed

 Another useful set of guides that I have on hand as a good example of my work is the one I wrote for [Seed](https://seed.co).
-Though I now work full-time for Seed, this is something I did as a consultant for them.
 I was contracted to write marketing copy, do branding research, and help with job descriptions.
 As with many of my consulting gigs, I started with a quick writing guide and a document about overall messaging.
+I was later hired as a full-time employee to help guide the brand voice and direction.

 - [Seed writing principles](https://github.com/the-rachel/styles/blob/master/Seed/seed-writing.md).
 A basic guide detailing the principles of writing for Seed.
 - [Seed brand background](https://github.com/the-rachel/styles/blob/master/Seed/seed-working.md).
 Some of the ideas behind the writing guide.